RosmaryFC/project-2-backend/README.md

 * Issue: a parent can also be a student, but I shouldn't have to create a document for a parent if they are a student, like there shouldn't be a duplicate of a parent as well as a student for the same person. it should reference the same account.
 I'm not sure how to go about that yet.
    * A student can also be a guardian of other students
    * but there are guardians that are not students

+* ISSUE: My routes were hanging and it was because I removed the connection to Mongodb.
+I didn't realized that although the variable ``` const db = require('../db/index'); ``` was not being used, it still calls the database info.
+*